 Reinforce Brand Preference

 In a competitive landscape, customers have a lot of choices.
 When products or services are hard to differentiate, good customer experience can be a key differentiator.
 It can ensure that customers choose you over your rivals.
 Brands that provide an exceptional customer experience inspire customer loyalty.
-On the other hand, 32% of consumers will abandon a brand they love after only one bad experience.
+Looking at the customer experience impact in a less positive form, 32% of consumers will abandon a brand they love after only one bad encounter.

 Reduce Customer Churn

 Inspiring loyalty in customers is critical to any firm’s bottom line.
 Lower levels of customer churn – customers leaving – helps increase profitability.
 It costs a lot less to retain a customer than it does to acquire new customers.
 Creating an ongoing customer relationship by offering a good product or service, as well as a superior customer experience, makes your buyers more likely to stick with you.
-They’ll even do so if other firms undercut you on price.
+That customer engagement will often continue even if other firms undercut you on price.

 Inspire Customer Advocacy

 Word of mouth advertising is lucrative for businesses of all types.
 In the modern age of social media, positive reviews and testimonials have a significant reach.
-A recommendation from a friend is even more powerful.
+A recommendation from a friend is even more powerful for creating customer engagement.
 Happy, loyal customers make for outstanding brand advocates.
 Offering memorable customer experience inspires customers to share their stories far and wide.

 Increase Company Revenue